CS #7: Remediation of groundwater affected by PFAS and organochlorines, Northeastern Spain

 Our aim: restoring polluted groundwater

 Case Study 7 considers two aquifers in northeastern Spain: one contaminated with polyfluoroalkyl substances (PFAS) and the other contaminated with chlorinated solvents.
-Different oxidation/reduction processes (e.g. persulfate, ferrate, nano-zero valent iron) are being tested at the laboratory scale to find the best solution for degrading these pollutants.
+Different oxidation/reduction processes (e.g. persulfate, ferrate, nano-zero valent iron) were tested at the laboratory scale to find the best solution for degrading these pollutants.

-The most effective best reagent combination for removing PFAS will be scaled up to the field scale to remediate the polluted groundwater in-situ.
-Additionally, a simple box model capable of predicting the fate and transport of PFAS in groundwater is being developed.
+The most effective best reagent combination for removing PFAS was scaled up to the field scale to remediate the polluted groundwater in-situ.
+Additionally, a simple box model capable of predicting the fate and transport of PFAS in groundwater was developed.

 Sampling groundwater on the field for PFAS determination. @Hèctor de Buen (Esolve)